 It actually should seem easy.
 I have had a ridiculously boozy December.
-I’ve probably drunk alcohol every day, and it has totally made me think I have an issue.
-It has really become a bad habit.
+I’ve probably drunk alcoholic drinks most days, and it has actually made me realise I might have an issue.
+My alcohol consumption has really become a bad habit.

-At the start of December I had a bit of a health scare, which should maybe have given me a chance to go on a health drive, but actually the stress and worry just sent me into a downward spiral of drinking before Christmas.
-And then once I had test results that reassured me I actually went into alcohol overdrive until New Years Eve.
+In 2020 I had a bit of a health scare, which should maybe have given me a chance to go on a health drive, but actually the stress and worry just sent me into a downward spiral of drinking again.
+And then once I had test results that reassured me I actually went into alcohol overdrive.
 I need a break and to stop drinking alcohol.

 But there always seem to be obstacles to me starting on January 1st…

 Usually, Lots Of Excuses Get In The Way

 Is this the same for you?
 It is pretty easy to make excuses and conjure reasons not to start.
 Mine are many.

 - for a start, my birthday is in January – so not drinking on my birthday?
 No thank you.